 All images © by Roberto Piperno, owner of the domain.
 Write to email@example.com.

-in a radical way by giving it a splendid Renaissance fašade, which some believe was designed by il Vignola, who worked for the Farnese
+in a radical way by giving it a splendid Renaissance façade, which some believe was designed by il Vignola, who worked for the Farnese

 The design of the fountain at the centre of the square is based on the coat of arms of the Cesi.
 The palace was eventually acquired by the Cesi of Acquasparta and after a series of changes of property it was bought in 1862 by Giovanni Battista Camuccini.